 - The relevant laws and regulations of the country and the manner in which they are applied;

-- Respect for the rights and freedoms established in the ECHR, in particular the non-derogable rights of the Convention, in the International Covenant on Civil and Political Rights, and in the United Nations Convention against Torture;
+- Respect for the rights and freedoms established in the ECHR, in particular the imperative rights established by the Convention, the International Covenant on Civil and Political Rights, and in the United Nations Convention against Torture;

 - Compliance with the principles set out in Article 33 of the 1951 Refugee Convention; and